Tonga is one of my favourite countries in the world.

 My biggest recommendation would be to spend the night in Tongatapu before leaving the country because flights are regularly cancelled.

 I ignored this advice and booked my flight from Vava’u to Tongatapu, then had an onward flight to Auckland two hours later.
 My flight out of Vava’u was cancelled and there was no way off the island for several days.
-I had to contact Dave in a panic and get him to log onto the Air New Zealand website and change my flight for me.
+I had to contact a friend in a panic and get him to log onto the Air New Zealand website and change my flight for me.
 My internet, unsurprisingly, was too bad to do so.

 Let Me Tell You About the Fakaleiti